FelixRiegBaumhauer/squadup/README.md

 1. Clone or pull the nessecary repo from github

+2. install the nedded packages, simpilly done by running "pip install -r requirements.txt"

-2. put keys.txt at the root of the file
+3. put keys.txt at the root of the file

-3. run the app "$python app.py"
+4. run the app "$python app.py"

-4. Enjoy
+5. Enjoy